Have You Got Any Castles

 Cartoon Caricatures of Cab Calloway

 Swooner Crooner Cab was regularly caricatured in animated cartoons, beginning with the Fleisher brothers' Betty Boop classics Minnie the Moocher (1932) The Old Man of the Mountain (1933), & Snow White (1933) in which Cab is caricatured respectively as a ghost-walrus, a cave hermit, & a transmogrified Koko the Clown.
+As Koko, Cab even participated in the caricature providing the voice & being filmed beforehand, his dance moves rotoscoped.

-In Swooner Crooner (1944) we're taken down at Porky Pig's chicken farm, where egg production is down because the hens are too busy adoring a crooner rooster who is a caricature of Frank Sinatra.
+In Swooner Crooner (1944) we're taken down to Porky Pig's chicken farm, where egg production is down because the hens are too busy adoring a crooner rooster who is a caricature of Frank Sinatra.

 To perk up the hens, Porky arranges auditions for an Al Jolson rooster, Cab Calloway rooster, Rudy Vallee rooster, Nelson Eddy rooster, Jimmy Durante rooster, & Bing Crosby rooster.
 Cab's flopping hair becoming the rooster's comb.
-Rooster Cab sings "Blues in the Night" & is underutilized compared to Rooster Frank & Rooster Bing.

 Crocadero Porky at the Crocadero (1938) regards a jazz club called the Crocadero.
 Porky Pig has just graduated from Sucker Correspondence School of Music & believes he'll soon be leading a band.
 He turns up at the Crocodero to meet who he believes are his soon-to-be-peers, including he hopes Cab Calloway.